 Neisseria gonorrhoeae (NG) is the second most commonly reported notifiable disease in the United States, with an estimated 820,000 cases annually.
-The currently recommended dual therapy of intramuscular ceftriaxone and oral azithromycin requires a second clinic visit and hence increases time to treat and limits the option for expedited partner treatment (EPT) and patient delivered partner therapy (PDPT), due to the logistics of injection.
+The current recommended regimen of IM ceftriaxone and oral azithromycin requires a second clinic visit and hence increases time to treat and limits the option for expedited partner treatment (EPT) and patient delivered partner therapy (PDPT), due to the logistics of injection.
 Additionally, super gonorrhea infections resistant to this last line of defense are beginning to emerge.
-For these reasons the CDC & World Health Organization has emphasized a pressing need for new drugs, as well as to seize the opportunities we have with existing drugs.
+For these reasons the World Health Organization has emphasized a pressing need for new drugs, as well as to seize the opportunities we have with existing drugs.

 Target-NG is a molecular test that determines ciprofloxacin susceptibility rapidly, rather than waiting for a culture result.
 Target-NG is offered as a reflex to Neisseria gonorrhoeae and Chlamydia trachomatis testing in Shield’s CLIA certified laboratory in San Jose, CA.Rates of ciprofloxacin resistance vary by state